Scan and Send Load Documents

 After you submit your load documents in the mobile app, you can view them as PDF or TIFF files for up to 14 days at www.TransfloExpress.com.

-A: Even though PDF is not yet supported (it is on the roadmap for 2024), you can follow these steps as an easy way to take a screenshot of the PDF and send that instead.
+A: Even though Adobe Acrobat PDF is not yet supported (it is on the roadmap for 2025-2026), you can follow these steps as an easy way to take a screenshot of the PDF and send that instead.
 When you upload documents using the ADD EXISTING button, you can browse through the saved images on your phone (also known as upload from gallery or gallery upload).
 PDF is a common format but is not yet supported as a valid image type.
-To send a PDF, first take a screenshot of it, crop it, and send that.
+As a workaround, to send a PDF, first take a screenshot of it, crop it, and send that.

 -